brool/wordpress-shuffle/README.rst

 The files are downloaded in the appropriate YYYY/MM directories, with the draft directory being used for all of your unpublished drafts.

+Pages (whether draft or not) are stored in a directory named "pages."

 All the drafts are stored in plain text, but you'll see some lines starting with periods -- these are various Wordpress variables that are associated with the file.
 You can change them, as well;  for example, to change the title of the post, just change the line that begins with ".title".

 Seeing What's Different